OSC/ood-documentation/source/reference/files/ondemand-d-ymls.rst

   Default
     Null, do not enable the Globus button

+  Example
-  Example with a single endpoint for the whole filesystem
+    Use a single endpoint for the whole filesystem.

     .. code-block:: yaml